slack-samples/bolt-python-ai-chatbot/README.md

 ##### Google Cloud Vertex AI Setup

-To use Google Cloud Vertex AI, [follow this quick start](https://cloud.google.com/vertex-ai/generative-ai/docs/start/quickstarts/quickstart-multimodal#expandable-1) to create a project for sending requests to the Gemini API, then gather [Application Default Credentials](https://cloud.google.com/docs/authentication/provide-credentials-adc) with the strategy that matches your development environment.
+To use Google Cloud Vertex AI, [follow this quick start](https://cloud.google.com/vertex-ai/generative-ai/docs/start/quickstarts/quickstart-multimodal#expandable-1) to create a project for sending requests to the Gemini API, then gather [Application Default Credentials](https://cloud.google.com/docs/authentication/provide-credentials-adc) with the strategy to match your development environment.

 Once your project and credentials are configured, export environment variables to select from Gemini models: